telerik/blazor-docs/components/grid/filter/checkboxlist.md

         // this is just one example of getting distinct values from the full data source
         // in a real case you'd probably call your data service here instead
-        // or apply further logic (such as tie the returned data to the data the grid will have according to your business logic)
+        // or apply further logic (such as tie the returned data to the data the Grid will have according to your business logic)
         List<TeamNameFilterOption> data = AllGridData.OrderBy(z => z.Team).Select(z => z.Team).
             Distinct().Select(t => new TeamNameFilterOption { Team = t }).ToList();